adriaanbd/venpass/README.md

 # Venpass

-This program is evaluates a given password's strength.
+This program evaluates a given password's strength.

 The requirements were laid out by a Panamanian company in an effort to measure software development skills using Ruby.